eigenholser/bdev-ctrl/README.md

 ## Environment Variables

 The environment variables generally should be set in ``root`` ``.bashrc`` file.
 Backup directory lists are colon-delimited.
-Spaces are tolerated.
+Spaces are tolerated in the admin backup command but probably not for other modes.

 ``BDEV_TEST``